michael2012z/BitBible/markdown/KJV/files/Isa.md

 14. They shall lift up their voice, they shall sing for the majesty of the Lord, they shall cry aloud from the sea.

-15. Wherefore glorify ye the Lord in the fires, even the name of the Lord God of Israel in the isles of the sea.fires: or, valleys
+15. Wherefore glorify ye the Lord in the fires, even the name of the Lord God of Israel in the isles of the sea.

 16. From the uttermost part of the earth have we heard songs, even glory to the righteous.
-But I said, My leanness, my leanness, woe unto me! the treacherous dealers have dealt treacherously; yea, the treacherous dealers have dealt very treacherously.uttermost…: Heb. wingMy leanness: Heb.
-Leanness to me, or, My secret to me
+But I said, My leanness, my leanness, woe unto me! the treacherous dealers have dealt treacherously; yea, the treacherous dealers have dealt very treacherously.

 17. Fear, and the pit, and the snare, are upon thee, O inhabitant of the earth.